Rabih Siddiqui

 V.I.S.A

-visual impairment & sensory aid
+visual impairment and sensory aid